devloop0/spectre-lang/README.md

-# Spectre: A C-like compiled language.
+# Spectre: A C-like, compiled programming language

 ## Why?
 To sum it up simply: I like C and did it for fun.
 I also like namespaces.